 Step-by-Step Directions

-- Mix dry ingredients: In a large bowl, whisk together the flour, baking powder, baking soda, salt, and sugar.
+In a large bowl, whisk together flour, baking powder, baking soda, salt, and sugar.

-- Cut in butter: Use a pastry cutter or your fingers to cut cold butter into the flour mixture until it resembles coarse crumbs.
+Add cold butter and work it into the flour until it resembles coarse crumbs.

-- Combine wet ingredients: In a small bowl, whisk together the egg, almond milk, vanilla, and lemon zest.
+In a separate bowl, whisk together egg, milk, vanilla extract, and lemon zest.

-- Bring it all together: Add wet ingredients to dry and stir until just combined.
-Gently fold in the blueberries.
+Add wet ingredients to dry and mix until just combined.

-- Shape the dough: On a lightly floured surface, shape dough into a 1-inch thick disc.
-Cut into 8 equal wedges.
+Turn dough onto a floured surface, gently knead, and shape into a 1-inch thick disc.

 Lemon Glaze (Optional)